maxcl10/FcUffheimNg4/README.md

 - use route guard for securing the admin part
 - Get Next Game must return the next game if today
 - set back footer
+- add cup assist in DB and UI
 - improve page header in xs
 - Improve games method performance
 - merge new with edit/0 (article, game, player, sponsors)